-Here you will find information about various STDs
+Here you will find general information about STDs

 An STD is a disease/infection you can get or